CopiousCool/db-analysis-framework-tool/README.md

 # db-analysis-framework-tool

-Unified tool set to help DBA's perform associated tasks in data
+Unified tool set to help DBA's perform associated tasks in Data Analysis

 # Identify
 the business question you’d like to answer.
 What problem is the company trying to solve?
 What do you need to measure, and how will you measure it?